 Prediction: As the son of a meteorologist, I feel obligated to note that this storm was very well forecast.
-Given a broader critique of science on a number of fronts, the accuracy of the forecast and the warning it provided
+Given a broader critique of science on a number of fronts, the accuracy of the forecast and the warning

 Continue reading Miscellaneous thoughts on Hurricane Sandy

 Why didn’t anyone tell me that DC is the most affordable city in America?

 Such was one of the headlines of a summary article about a new report from the Center for Housing Policy and the Center for Neighborhood Technology.
 The report’s title (Losing Ground: The Struggle Of Moderate-Income Households To Afford The Rising Costs